DeWalt vs. Bosch: Which of the Two Brands Is Better?

 DeWalt

 An American brand that’s part of the Stanley Black & Decker group.
-Offers a wide selection corded and cordless tools and accessories of decent quality.
+Offers a wide selection of corded and cordless tools and accessories of decent quality.

-Bosch, on the other hand, was started in 1886 in near Stuttgart, Germany, as a precision mechanics and electrical engineering company.
+Bosch, on the other hand, was started in 1886 near Stuttgart, Germany, as a precision mechanics and electrical engineering company.
 Unlike DeWalt, more than half of Bosch’s business is in its “mobility solutions” segment – creating technologies for the transportation industry.

 The company entered into the power tools business in 1932 when it invented the hammer drill.
 Today, the “consumer goods” segment of which power tools are a part forms about a quarter of its business.
 That said, besides Bosch power tools and outdoor equipment themselves, the segment also includes home appliances and other brands the company owns like Dremel.